CodePath-iOS-2022-Group20/hydration-tracker-ios/README.md

 - [ ] User can enable reminders in the form of notifications to drink water
 - [ ] User can keep track of water history in a month/week using a calender UI
 - [ ] User can share data on social media using an API
-- [ ] User can set a goal for water to drink in a day/week/month
+- [x] User can set a goal for water to drink in a day/week/month
-- [ ] User can keep track of streak
-- [x] User can add water in 50/100/200 ml increments or set their own number of ml to add
-- [ ] Animation or nice display of some meter filling up based off of water intake
+- [x] Animation or nice display of some meter filling up based off of water intake
+- [x] User can keep track of streak

 ### 2. Screen Archetypes